-Risks of transparency and interpretability arise when decision-makers cannot understand the reasoning behind an algorithm's output, prediction or decisions due to its design.
-Algorithms produce outputs based on a mathematically deduced reasoning, but as they are moved into more complex situations, it can be hard to decipher how deductions are made and based on what attributes (Dhinakaran, 2021).
+Risks relate to transparency and interpretability arise when decision-makers cannot understand the reasoning behind an algorithm's output, predictions or decisions due to its design.
+Algorithms produce outputs based on mathematically deduced reasoning, but as they are moved into more complex situations, it can be hard to decipher how deductions are made and based on what attributes (Dhinakaran, 2021).